 - Unemployment Rate: 5.3%

 If you’re looking for a quiet place to live close to Hartford, Bristol is an ideal choice!
-Once a clock-making city in the 1800s and now the headquarters of ESPN, Bristol has always been a hub for job opportunities.
-There are also endless things to do in this Connecticut city, such as exploring the local museums, attending the community festivals, or strolling through the beautiful parks.
-Bristol is a fantastic place to raise a family as well, thanks to its low crime rates, kid-friendly activities, and well-rated Bristol Public Schools.
+Once a clock-making city in the 1800s and now home of ESPN headquarters, Bristol has always been a hub for job opportunities.
+There are also endless things to do in this Connecticut city!
+From exploring hot spots like The Carousel Museum and beautiful parks like Seymour Park and Rockwell Park, to gathering at community events like The Bristol Mum Festival—Bristol has something fun for everyone.
+Mum City is a fantastic place to raise a family, in particular, thanks to its low crime rates, kid-friendly activities, and highly-rated Bristol Public Schools.

 Things to Do in Bristol

-Spend a day with the family at Lake Compounce, a 332-acre amusement park filled with rides, water features, and rollercoasters like top-rated Boulder Dash.
-Explore the American Clock & Watch Museum, where you can learn more about the history behind American-made watches and check out unique watch collections.
-See stunning floral arrangements in the fall from local plant nurseries at Bristol Mum Festival.
-Spend an afternoon outdoors on a scenic bike ride or let your dog off leash at the dog park at Rockwell Park.
-Savor breakfast dishes like Apple Cinnamon Pancakes, Classic Eggs Benedict, or a Hash Brown Omelette at Riverside Restaurant.
+Explore the 332 acres of rides, water features, and rollercoasters like the top-rated Boulder Dash at Lake Compounce, the oldest amusement park in the U.S. Learn more about the history behind American-made watches and browse unique watch collections at the American Clock & Watch Museum.
+Tee off on all 18 holes or sign the kids up for the Junior Golf Program at the Chippanee Golf Club.
+Spend an afternoon outdoors on a scenic bike ride or let your dog roam off the leash in the dog park at Rockwell Park.
+Enjoy a Mexican Burger, Fried Clam Strips, or a Chicken Florentine Melt for lunch at Riverside Restaurant.
 Grab a Greek Pizza, BLT Grinder, or Roasted Beef Sandwich at Amano’s Pizza.
 Order a hearty meal like a Grilled Flat Iron Steak, Fried Cod, or Pasta Primavera at One Fifty Central.
-Or dig into sweet treats like Peanut Butter Ganache Cupcakes or homemade donuts at Harvest Bakery Inc.
+Or dig into sweet treats like Carrot Cake Cupcakes, Chocolate Cream Pies, or Handmade Donuts at Harvest Bakery Inc.

 - Population: 124,320